 And now for something a bit different.

-We Women of WIT would like to share the following short reflection written by one of our members in response to the Michiana GLBT Resource Center’s call for monologues for its performance-fundraiser, “Come Out, Michiana.”
+We Women of WIT would like to share the following short reflection written by a friend of the blog for a performance of monologues written by LGBT folks.
 It represents a different manner of reflecting on some of our usual themes of spirituality, love, sexuality, solidarity and religious differences.

 “The Woman I Loved for Four Years”